 A septoplasty is usually performed in a few hours.
 Since it is an outpatient procedure, most patients can go home the same day.
 However, due to the use of anesthesia, you must arrange for a ride home as you will not be allowed to drive for 24 hours after the procedure.

 It is important to follow any written instructions provided by Southern California Ear, Nose, & Throat to ensure a complete and uncomplicated recovery.
 Following instructions carefully will ensure your unrestricted breathing results are exactly what you were hoping for.
 It is necessary to keep your head elevated using several pillows, to avoid lying flat, and to take only the medication that has been prescribed for you.
 Please call one of our offices if you have any questions concerning medication.

 There will be a bandage under the nose to collect blood and fluid, which will drain for about a week.
 The bandages will need to be changed frequently over the first 24 hours.

 Nasal congestion will be present for a few weeks as the nasal passage heal.
 Do not blow your nose during the first week and avoid the urge to clean the inside of the nose, as this will disturb the healing process.
 You can clean the outside of your nose gently.

 Avoid taking pain medications such as aspirin or Motrin, and also avoid drinking alcohol as these substances may increase bleeding, which can cause complications with healing.

 Schedule a Deviated Septum Consultation

 If you’re struggling with the symptoms of a deviated septum, the sinus specialists at Southern California Ear, Nose, & Throat can help.
+Our ENT physicians are all board-certified by the American Board of Otolaryngology and have extensive experience treating deviated septums.
 Call the ENT office nearest you or schedule an appointment online.
-We have offices in Los Alamitos, Long Beach, Huntington Beach, Torrance, and Newport Beach.
+We have offices in Los Alamitos, Long Beach, Huntington Beach, and Newport Beach.